Star names such as Gareth Bale, Cristiano Ronaldo, and Lionel Messi could all end up watching the tournament at home.

 Despite being 33 years old, Robben is still at the peak of his powers.

-You know what the Flying Dutchman is going to do when he’s on the ball, but stopping him is another matter entirely.
+You know exactly what the Flying Dutchman is going to do when he’s on the ball, but stopping him is another matter entirely.

-The Bayern Munich superstar is almost unplayable when he cuts onto his left foot, with his now infamous bend into the top corner leaving the keeper and defence helpless.
+The Bayern Munich superstar is almost unplayable when he cuts inside onto his left foot, with his now infamous bend into the top corner leaving the keeper and defence helpless.